Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conductivities, viscosities, and cross-transport coefficients

 \subsection{Conductivities from odd relaxons, and viscosities from even relaxons}

-In the previous sections we laid out the description of transport within linear response theory, where the heat, charge, and momentum fluxes are determined by the local-equilibrium fields and their gradients.
-Here, we discuss how to determine the transport coefficients that parametrize these fluxes.
+Here, we discuss how the relaxon framework allows us to determine---accounting for the full scattering matrix appearing in the epBTE---the linear-response transport coefficients that parameterize the heat, charge, and momentum currents discussed in the previous section.
+We start by presenting the derivation of the transport coefficients in the hydrodynamic regime, where currents receive independent contributions from temperature and potential gradients, and drift velocities.
+We will show later how the standard diffusive transport coefficients are obtained as a special case of this derivation.

-\Cref{eq:deviation_expansion_m} shows the general relation between the local-equilibrium fields $T(\bm{r})$, $\V(\bm{r})$, ${u}^i_p(\bm{r})$, ${u}^j_e(\bm{r})$ ($i,j=1,2,3$) and the eight special relaxons.
-To compute the transport coefficients, we employ the standard procedure of inserting the deviation from equilibrium~(\ref{eq:deviation_expansion_m}) into the epBTE~(\ref{eq:BTE_coupled}), and considering an out-of-equilibrium state $\big|z^{\rm \delta}_{\kmqs}\big>$ that is spatially homogeneous and linearly proportional to the first derivative of the local fields \cite{fugallo2013,simoncelli2020}.
-Then, rewriting Eq.~(\ref{eq:BTE_coupled}) using the eigenvectors and eigenvalues of the collision matrix~(\ref{eq:relaxon_spectrum}) enables to directly determine $\big| z^{\rm \delta}_{\kmqs}\big>$:
+\Cref{eq:deviation_expansion} shows the general relation between the fields describing local hydrodynamic equilibrium $T(\bm{r})$, $\V(\bm{r})$, ${u}^i_{\rm p}(\bm{r})$, ${u}^j_{\rm e}(\bm{r})$ ($i,j=1,2,3$) and the eight special relaxons.
+To compute the transport coefficients in the hydrodynamic regime, we employ the standard procedure of inserting the expansion of $\z$ given in \cref{eq:deviation_expansion} into the epBTE, \cref{eq:BTE_coupled}, and consider an out-of-equilibrium, linear-response state $\zd$ that depends only on gradients of local fields \cite{fugallo2013,simoncelli2020,dragasevic2023}.
+Then, inverting \cref{eq:BTE_coupled} using the eigenvectors and eigenvalues of the scattering matrix, \cref{eq:relaxon_spectrum}, allows us to determine the out-of-equilibrium distribution $\zd$: